Jaime Valfredo Rangel

-Francisco Newton João Vicente da Piedade Jaime Valfredo Rangel (13 February 1897 – 6 July 1959) was a Goan medical practitioner, director of Tipografia Rangel (Rangel Printing Press), president of the municipal council of Bardes (Mayor of Bardez) in Portuguese Goa and a delegate to the International Labour Organization for Portugal.
+Francisco Newton João Vicente da Piedade Jaime Valfredo Rangel (13 February 1897 – 6 July 1959) was a Goan industrialist, medical practitioner, philanthropist, politician, and one of the main developers of Corjuem Island.

-Throughout the course of his career as the owner and director of Tipografia Rangel, Rangel was responsible for the publication of thousands of books important to Portuguese literature and Goan literature and publication of Portuguese newspaper O Independente and the archives of Goa Medical College (then known as the Arquivos da Escola Medico Cirurgica de Nova Goa) for which he was the editor.
-Tipografia Rangel was one of the first private printing presses in Portuguese India and was a leader in the publishing of Portuguese literature in Portuguese India prior to the Indian annexation of Goa in 1961.
+Throughout the course of his career as the owner and director of Tipografia Rangel (Rangel Printing Press), Rangel was responsible for the publication of thousands of books important to Portuguese literature and Goan literature and publication of Portuguese newspaper O Independente and the archives of Goa Medical College (then known as the Arquivos da Escola Medico Cirurgica de Nova Goa) for which he was the editor.
+Tipografia Rangel was one of the first private printing presses in Portuguese India and was a leader in the publishing of Portuguese literature in Portuguese India prior to the Indian Liberation of Goa in 1961.

 Early life

 Jaime Valfredo Rangel was born in Bastora, Bardes, Portuguese Goa to Goan Catholic parents.
 He was the eldest son of the Vicente Joao Janin Rangel, founder of Tipografia Rangel, and Augusta Udobildes Correia Lobo e Rangel.
-His father was originally from Piedade, Goa moved to Bastora, Goa and founded Tipografia Rangel in 1886.
+His father, originally from Piedade, Goa moved to Bastora, Goa and founded Tipografia Rangel in 1886.
 Jaime excelled in languages and was a polyglot highly proficient in English, Konkani, Portuguese, Latin and French.
 He completed his matriculation from University of Bombay in 1915 and graduated as a medical doctor from Escola Medico–Cirurgica de Nova Goa (which subsequently became known as Goa Medical College) in 1922 in Panjim where he was the editor of the Arquivos da Escola Medico–Cirurgica de Nova Goa which he continued to publish even post the completion of his medical studies.
 Prior to completing his medical degree he was a teacher of Portuguese at Sacred Heart of Jesus in Parra, Goa.
 After completing his degree, he took his place as a director of the family business Tipografia Rangel.